-The three components of Thinking for a Change are: cognitive self-change, social skills, and problem- solving skills.
+The three components are: cognitive self-change, social skills, and problem- solving skills.
 Cognitive self-change teaches individuals a concrete process for self-reflection aimed at uncovering antisocial thoughts, feelings, attitudes, and beliefs.
 Social skills instruction prepares group members to engage in pro-social interactions based on self-understanding and consideration of the impact of their actions on others.
 Problem solving skills integrates the two previous interventions to provide group members with an explicit step-by-step process for addressing challenging and stressful real-life situations.

 Women’s Trauma Group- Evidence Based Practice

 Intensive Outpatient (IOP)– Intensive Outpatient Therapy (IOP)- Evidence Base Program (EBP) Matrix Model.
 8:30 -11 a.m.
 5 days a week.

 This evidence-base program uses specific interventions such as identifying specific high-risk situations for each client and enhancing the client’s skills for coping with those situations, increasing the client’s self-efficacy, eliminating myths regarding AOD’s effects, managing lapses, and restructuring the client’s perceptions of the relapse process.